CaydendW/Cashew/README.md

 15. json ```pip install json```
 16. request ```pip install requests```

+I have included a requirements.txt file to help speed up the process, but The pyaudio module might not install.
+(See below)

 \* PyAudio is very difficult to get on windows try the pip command and if that fails, go to [stackoverflow]( https://stackoverflow.com/questions/52283840/i-cant-install-pyaudio-on-windows-how-to-solve-error-microsoft-visual-c-14) and follow the first answer and try that, it worked for me.

 # Notes